Collecting The Puzzle Pieces: Disentangled Self-Driven Human Pose Transfer by Permuting Textures: Experiments

-\textbf{User Study.} To verify the quality of generated images, we also conducted a human evaluation on DeepFashion using Amazon Mechanical Turk.
-We collected 3 judgements for 50 images (150 total).
-Each worker was presented 3 pictures: the true image, a \modelname{} generated image, and a image generated by a method from prior work.
-The worker was asked to pick a picture that looks most similar to the true image.
-Table \ref{tab:user} shows that among self-driven methods, more than 72\% workers believe our method achieves higher fidelity in the generated images.
-Compared with approaches supervised by paired images, our method achieves comparable performance with an average of over 62\% user preference, demonstrating the effectiveness of our proposed approach.
+\textbf{User Study.} To verify the quality of generated images, we also conducted human evaluations on DeepFashion using Amazon Mechanical Turk.
+We collected 3 judgments for 50 images (150 total).
+Each worker was presented 3 pictures: the true image, a \modelname{} generated image, and an image generated by a method from prior work \cite{ma2021must,song2019unsupervised,zhang2021pise,zhang2022exploring,zhou2022cross}.
+The worker was asked to evaluate the quality of the generated images in three aspects: clothing texture correctness, facial identity preservation, and image plausibility.
+Table \ref{tab:user} shows that among self-driven methods, more than 68\% of workers believe our method achieves higher fidelity in the generated images in terms of clothing texture correctness, facial identity preservation, and image plausibility.
+Compared with approaches supervised by paired images, our method achieves comparable performance with an average of over 64\% user preference, demonstrating the effectiveness of our proposed approach.